Lakeland University's Title IX Policy

 The Lakeland University (the "University" or "Lakeland") Title IX Policy (the "Policy") provides employees and students with a guide to understanding Title IX scope, definitions, processes, legal rights, and resources.
 Title IX of the Education Amendments Act of 1972 (Title IX) is a federal law that states: "No person in the United States shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Governance of Title IX is provided by the Office for Civil Rights.

 The individuals listed below make up Lakeland University's Title IX team.
-The Title IX Coordinator is the designated agent of the University responsible for overseeing University policy, procedures and compliance with Title IX legislation, regulation and case law.
+The Title IX Coordinator - Jonathan Feld - is the designated agent of the University responsible for overseeing University policy, procedures and compliance with Title IX legislation, regulation and case law.
 The Title IX Coordinator shall document all reports of incidents of sexual misconduct and harassment.

 The Deputy Title IX Coordinators work with the Title IX Coordinator and may act on his behalf when so designated.
 Additionally, the Deputy Title IX Coordinators serve as persons to whom reports or complaints may be reported, and can investigate complaints.
 Reports to Title IX Coordinator and Deputy Title IX Coordinators may be made via email, phone or in person as set forth below: